Queen Kwong: History

 On April 13, 2018, Queen Kwong's sophomore record, "Love Me To Death" and tour dates were announced.
 The record received positive reviews, noting Callaway's ability to defy genres.
 Kerrang Magazine called the record "a study in dualities, at once confrontational and vulnerable, tender and brutal, with gossamer-fine melodies set against grinding synths and scarring punk guitars.
 It’s an immersive, eclectic, largely improvised set that repays repeated listening."
 The Independent said this of the record, "Love Me To Death has the same dangerous energy as Callaway’s debut; squalling, distorted guitars, snatches of muttered conversation in the background, sheer screams, ghostly chimes, menacing drum beats… but it’s much more refined.
 There’s an explicit message in each song...It’s just as brave and bold a statement."

 In July 2022, Queen Kwong released her third LP, "Couples Only" followed by a music video starring Johnny Knoxville for the track "Sad Man."

 In July 2024, Callaway revealed she had auditioned to be the new guitarist for The Smashing Pumpkins.
 Out of 10,000 contenders, she made it to the final eight but ultimately, Kiki Wong was hired.

 Personal life

 In October 2016 Callaway married Limp Bizkit guitarist Wes Borland.
 The couple resided together in Detroit, where they starred in the TV series, Sight Unseen, about renovating their historic home.

 In April 2018, Callaway released a statement confirming that she had been diagnosed with cystic fibrosis.

 Callaway filed for divorce from Borland in 2019.
 In January 2023, Borland filed a defamation lawsuit against Callaway for statements Callaway made during an interview.
 In March 2023, it was announced that Borland’s lawsuit had been dismissed by a Detroit judge.

+In 2025, Callaway announced on Lo Carmen's podcast, Death Is Not the End, that she had moved to London and was training to be a death doula while recording the new Queen Kwong record.